 This scale of the sales personality test provides a gauge of your directness in expressing yourself and in dealing with others.
 When your assertiveness scores more than 80%, you are considered too assertive.

 Personal Diplomacy scale

 This scale of the sales assessment test indicates your level of comfort in working closely with others and in taking the lead from others.
-A low score in this scale does not necessarily indicate your uncooperativeness, but may indicate independence or aggressiveness in dealing with others.
+A low score on this scale does not necessarily show your un-cooperativeness but may indicate independence or aggressiveness in dealing with others.
 Your score below the 10% suggests that you are likely to be strongly committed to your own opinions, and may take an independent, aggressive role in a sales situation.